Eyes-on-Me: Scalable RAG Poisoning through Transferable Attention-Steering Attractors: Ablation Studies and Analyses

 \eric{\textbf{(b) Attractor Length.} The attractor's length reveals a non-monotonic effect on ASR, driven by a trade-off between semantic disruption and attention steering.
 While a short 3-token attractor is counterproductive, we hypothesize this is because it harms similarity more than it helps steering, a longer 7-token attractor provides a dominant steering effect that achieves the highest success rate.}

 \eric{\textbf{(c) Malicious Instruction ($s_\text{gen}$).} The attack's efficacy correlates with task complexity.
-Simple forced fixed sentence generation ~\cite{zou2023GCG} is most successful at 36.7\% ASR, followed by information gathering (instructing the model to request a user's age) at 19.4\%, while the most challenging task, phishing URL insertion, achieves 4.0\%. \lily{This difficulty gradient may stem from the rarity of URL tokens and the complexity of phishing behaviors in the training data.
+Simple forced fixed sentence generation ~\cite{zou2023GCG} is most successful at 36.7\% ASR, followed by information gathering (instructing the model to request a user's age) at 19.4\%, while the most challenging task, phishing URL insertion, achieves 4.0\%. \lily{The difficulty may stem from the rarity of URL tokens in the training data.
 Yet, success on the hardest task demonstrates the versatility of our attention-steering mechanism.}}